Can the abuser have a gun?

 Extending your order

-You may apply to the court to have your order for protection extended, up through the day that it expires.
+Before your order expires, you can apply to the court to have your order for protection extended.
 You will have to go back to the family court clerk and fill out a petition similar to the one you completed for the original order.
-The judge will hold a hearing to determine whether the protective order should be extended.
+The judge will hold a hearing to determine whether the protective order should be extended and for how long.
+The law says it can be extended for a “reasonable period of time.”
+Additionally, if the order prohibits the respondent from contacting, threatening, or physically abusing a minor, it can be extended until after the minor turns 18.
 In making this decision, the judge will consider evidence of abuse and threats of abuse that happened before you got your temporary restraining order (TRO) and whether there is “good cause” (a good reason) to extend the order for protection.
 The judge will decide whether to extend the order, and for how long.2

 Extended orders for protection can include all of the protections in your original order and can add additional protections that the judge believes is necessary to prevent domestic abuse.
 For example, the extended order can set up temporary custody and visitation rights, and/or order either or both parties to participate in domestic violence intervention services.2